bairangie/sobermanclusters/README.md

 Execute by calling 'combineStormClusterStats'
 Select cluster_stats folder from Step 3, select same folder to save. (now will have combined_stats.mat file, 6 new data figures)
-* To make normalized-point weighted histograms: make subfolders for each condition using combined_stats.mat files (one file/folder) put these folders(s) into its main folder
+* To make normalized-point weighted histograms: make subfolders for each condition using combined_stats.mat files (one file/folder) then put these folders(s) into one main folder
 Execute by calling 'stormCombinedStatsAndConditionComparisonFigures('','condStr',{'type here what','ever','words','are','used','for','naming','folders'},'DataType','Point-weighted')